sageb0t/testsage/src/doc/en/developer/conventions.rst

     #       Copyright (C) 2007 David Roe <roed314@gmail.com>
     #
     #  Distributed under the terms of the GNU General Public License (GPL)
+    #  as published by the Free Software Foundation; either version 2 of
+    #  the License, or (at your option) any later version.
     #                  http://www.gnu.org/licenses/
     #*****************************************************************************